riodeoro/WX-Station-Alerts-Dashboard/README.md

 WX Station Alerts Dashboard
 ============================
-A web application built with R Shiny for monitoring and analyzing data from weather stations across British Columbia.
+A web application built with R Shiny for monitoring and analyzing data from BC Wildfire Service weather stations

 ## Features